whitneyburton/portfolios/20151120-jhun-de-andres-m2.markdown

 * I photographed and edited the 1510 class photographs.
 * Helped Module 1 students with their Linked-List project (Admir, Alex)
+*

+### Notes:

+ * Wanted to feel excited about coding in Mod2.
+ * Really excelled by the end of Mod 2.
+Couldnt tell he struggled in Mod 1 at all.
+ * Continue to participate in class.
+ * To move you it will be required to get little shop scores of 1.5 to 3's.
+ * Stuck together throuhout that project and the little things really got them.
+ * Were some things that were noticed early on that could have been confronted to ensure success.
+ * Communicating expectations is something that needs to be worked on/concious of.

+### Outcome

+Pending